Sometimes, graduate students in good standing at The Catholic University of America may find it necessary to take time away from their studies.

 ACADEMIC LEAVE TERM WITHDRAWAL PERMANENT WITHDRAWAL

 How do I return?
 Register for courses as usual at the end of the leave period.
 Register for courses as usual at the beginning of the next semester.
-If you have withdrawn from The University and subsequently decide to return to CUA, you must submit an application for re-admission to the Office of Admissions.
+If you have withdrawn from The University and subsequently decide to return to CUA, you must submit an application for re-admission to the Office of Graduate Admissions.

 What happens if I do not return?
 You are subject to Permanent Withdrawal from the University.
 If the separation is expected to go beyond the start of the next semester, you must apply for an Academic Leave.
 If you do not apply for an Academic Leave, you are subject to Permanent Withdrawal from the University.
-You would need to apply for readmission and satisfy current degree requirements before reinstatement.

 After reviewing which option best fits your particular situation, you can apply for the appropriate Academic Leave or Withdrawal by completing the Academic Leave/Withdrawal Online Request Form.